The Windmill, Brixton: History

 The pub was built in 1971 for the adjacent Blenheim Gardens housing estate.
 It was named after the neighbouring heritage site of the only lasting (and working) windmill (aka Ashby's Mill) in the London area.
 It went through various phases of being a bar that attracted locals, bikers, and the Irish community; by the end of the 1990s, it was hosting DJs, poets and the occasional live bands.
 Around 2002, the Windmill shifted focus onto live music.
 Early gigs included a semi-secret double bill of Calexico and Kurt Wagner (of Lambchop) followed by a gig by the 5.6.7.8's, just after they had appeared as the house band in Quentin Tarantino's Kill Bill: Volume 1.
 A Rottweiler dog living on the roof of the venue (known as "Roof Dog") became the Windmill's mascot, until its death in August 2015.

 Bands to have played gigs at The Windmill include: ...And You Will Know Us by the Trail of Dead, Bloc Party, Caitlin Rose, the Crimea, Damo Suzuki, Guillemots, Hot Chip, Los Campesinos!, Scritti Politti, Sorry, Stereolab, and the Vaccines.

-The Windmill has been connected with a resurgence of the South London guitar rock scene now known as the Windmill scene, including bands such as Black Country, New Road, Squid, Fat White Family, and Black Midi.
+From the late 2010s to the early 2020s the Windmill has been connected with a resurgence of the South London guitar rock scene now known as the Windmill scene, including bands such as Black Country, New Road, Squid, Fat White Family, and Black Midi.